Condorr001/Assignment3_ARP/README.md

 The **obstacles** process generates, every period, a new set of obstacles to be spawned in the map of an external similar program, communicating through a socket.
 The new set of obstacles coordinates is sent to the external server through the socket, in order to be available for the other processes of the external program.

 The primitives used by the target are:
-- Kill(): used to send a signal to the WD to tell that it's alive
-- Sigaction(): used to initialize the signal handler to handle the signal sent by the WD
 - Select(): used to check the server socket and read from it when new data are available
 - Write_echo(), Read_echo(): used to write to and read from the socket and double-check what has been written/read
 - Socket(), Inet_pton(), Connect(): used to manage the socket, particularly to create it, convert the addresses and connect the socket
 - Close(): also used to safely close the pipes before exiting the process

-#### Watchdog
-The **watchdog** is responsible for checking the correct execution of all the other processes.
-For this purpose, the WD sends the SIGUSR1 signal to all the processes.
-Then, two checks are made.
-Firstly, it verifies that the processes are alive by checking if the *kill* syscall returns an error and immediately kills all the processes if this happens.
-Secondly, it verifies that the processes are not frozen by waiting for a SIGUSR2 reply by each process.
-In case that this signal is not received, meaning that the process is frozen, the WD kills all the processes.

 ### Configuration file
-The configuration file `drone_parameters.toml` contains all the necessary parameters for the drone dynamics and for the correct behaviour of the other processes.
+The configuration file `drone_parameters.toml` contains all the necessary parameters for the drone dynamics and for the correct behavior of the other processes.
 It has been built by following the [TOML standard](https://toml.io/en/)

 ## Other components, directories and files